koorchik/js-validator-livr/README.md

 isAutoTrim - asks validator to trim all values before validation.
 Output will be also trimmed. if isAutoTrim is undefined(or null) than defaultAutoTrim value will be used.

+## LIVR.Validator.registerDefaultAliasedRule(alias)
+alias - is a plain javascript object that contains: name, rules, error (optional).

+    LIVR.Validator.registerDefaultAliasedRule({
+        name: 'valid_address',
+        rules: { nested_object: {
+            country: 'required',
+            city: 'required',
+            zip: 'positive_integer'
+        }}
+    });

+Then you can use "valid\_address" for validation:

+    {
+        address: 'valid_address'
+    }

+You can register aliases with own errors:

+    LIVR.Validator.registerDefaultAliasedRule({
+        name: 'adult_age'
+        rules: [ 'positive_integer', { min_number: 18 } ],
+        error: 'WRONG_AGE'
+    });

+All rules/aliases for the validator are equal.
+The validator does not distinguish "required", "list\_of\_different\_objects" and "trim" rules.
+So, you can extend validator with any rules/alias you like.

 ## LIVR.Validator.registerDefaultRules({"rule\_name": ruleBuilder })
 ruleBuilder - is a function reference which will be called for building single rule validator.